 If you’re set on opening an offshore bank account remotely, your options are going to be significantly more limited than opening in person.
 This is because banks are increasingly requiring in person meetings to open accounts and non-residents with no ties to the bank’s jurisdiction are viewed as higher risk.

 Unfortunately, most people don’t know how to talk to bankers and never get to the stage in the opening process.
-Instead, trusted experts tell them that the only way to open accounts remotely is to pay for a Power of Attorney (POA).
+Instead, false experts tell them that the only way to open accounts remotely is to pay for a Power of Attorney (POA).
 Sometimes they cloud this by calling it a consulting service or an introduction.
 But in most cases, neither the POA or the introduction is necessary.

 What you will need to open accounts remotely, however, is a willingness to understand the requirements of specific jurisdictions, the specific banks, and the ability to pay the extra expenses that come with remote opening.